compose-ui/form-up/README.md

 ### Fieldset Navigation

+To add navigation to your progressive form, add `data-nav=true` to the form element.

+Note: Users cannot use the navigation to advance forward through fieldsets witout submitting the forms.
+This navigation exists to allow users to revisit any fieldset and update its information.
+Users can navigate to any fieldset which has been filled out and submitted, or navigate back to the current step.

-Here's an example of the HTML for a form with navigation
+Here's an example a form with navigation

 ```html
 <form id="some-form" class="progressive" data-nav='true'>